tcje91/NC-NEWS-FE/README.md

 The project can be found hosted here: https://gallant-allen-1318fc.netlify.com/

 In order to access additional features such as posting articles and comments, and voting, users are required to log in using one of the pre-existing usernames from the Users page.
-For your convenience, those usernames are as follows:
+For your convenience, those usernames shown below:

 * tickle122
 * grumpy19